fastvideo/gpu-camera-sample/README.md

 ### How to work with NVIDIA Jetson to get maximum performance

-NVIDIA Jetson provide many features related to power management, thermal management, and electrical management.
+NVIDIA Jetson provides many features related to power management, thermal management, and electrical management.
 These features deliver the best user experience possible given the constraints of a particular platform.
 The target user experience ensures the perception that the device provides:

 * Uniformly high performance
 * Excellent battery life